Skip to content

 Here are some of the most popular plants blooming throughout the spring season:

-Daffodils are one of the first flowers to pop up and bloom.
-They can be white or yellow, sometimes with an orange center, and are brightly colored so they attract young children.
+One of the first flowers to pop up and bloom.
+Daffodils can be white or yellow, sometimes with an orange center, and are brightly colored so they attract young children.
 If swallowed, daffodils can cause nausea and vomiting.
 Sometimes, the bulbs are mistaken as onions.
-They can cause a burning sensation of the mouth and lips and can cause significant vomiting and diarrhea if eaten in a large enough quantity.
+They can cause a burning sensation in the mouth and lips and can cause significant vomiting and diarrhea if eaten in a large enough quantity.

 Irises are well known from the famous Van Gogh painting, but many Missourians plant these in spring gardens for their deep purple-blue color.
 Similar to the daffodil bulbs, these can cause burning in the mouth and an upset stomach with vomiting or diarrhea if ingested in a significant amount.